vcc-caeit/ansible-role.squid/README.md

       - sibling.example.org
       - sibling.example.net:3129

+Since different environments are different, we included `squid_direct_connections` to handle when we connect directly to the origin servers.
+We always check for cache hits on our cache peers before we decide how to fulfil the request, which is when this option gets interesting.
+`always` will always use a direct connection and fail when then doesn't work. `never` will always use a parent proxy for the request and fail if that does not work. `prefer` will prefer to connect to the origin server, but fallback to the parent proxies in case of failure. `fallback` will always try the parent proxies first, but use direct connections as fallback would that fail.
+By default this is not set, which will use whatever default your Squid installation uses.

+    squid_direct_connections: always never prefer fallback

 What port should we listen on.
 If we are a cache sibling, we will use the defined port instead of the `squid_http_port` variable.

     squid_http_port: 3128